logo

 news item image

-Initial supply is planned for 2027, with ambitions to scale feedstock production to around one million tonnes annually by the mid-2030s, potentially yielding more than 800,000 tonnes of low-carbon fuels a year.
+Initial supply is planned for 2027, with ambitions to scale feedstock production to around one million tonnes annually by the mid-2030s, potentially yielding more than 800,000 tonnes of low-carbon fuels per year.

 bp’s integrated downstream capabilities and Corteva’s seed technology are intended to strengthen the biofuels value chain and support decarbonisation goals in transport sectors.
-Executive leadership positions in Etlas have been assigned from both companies, showing joint commitment to long-term development of sustainable biofeedstocks.
+Executive leadership positions in Etlas have been assigned from both companies, demonstrating joint commitment to the long-term development of sustainable biofeedstocks.